Automated Order Flow Analysis

 What else does the big player do to trade size?
 In the example he is probably most of the 32oo volume at the Inside Bid at 99.
 He is inducing buying into his Hidden Quantity Order.
 Then when he has all he thinks he can get short he will pull his Bid and let the market drop.
 He was just kidding or 'spoofing'.
 Hence the DOM 800 Ask size was fake and most of the 3200 Bid size was fake and reading the traditional DOM to a novice trader can be very misleading and costly.
 So if we can see and understand what the market movers are doing we have a higher probability of knowing where the market is going next and we can trade increased size with reduced risk.

 Why are you risking 10 ticks when the Professional is risking 1 tick?

 1 lot x 10 ticks @ $10.00/tick = $100 Trade Entry Risk

 10 lots x 1 tick @ $10.00/tick = $100 Trade Entry Risk

-Trade What, When and How the Big Money Trades
+Trade What, When and How the Professionals Trade

-A Chicago-based server is highly recommended to take full advantage of the Risk Algorithm
+A Chicago-based server is highly recommended to take full advantage of the Automated Risk Management Algorithm

-The only relevant information required from reading the Time & Sales and Order Book/DOM is the current pressure and market reaction to that pressure. ©TTT_Auto_OF automatically analyzes order flow and integrates this information on the chart for discretionary trading and automated risk management and, with discretion, for automated trade entry.
-This information is used to automatically exit trades based on order flow thereby reducing stop loss tolerance to as low as 1 tick in thick markets such as the ZN 10 Year U.S. Treasury Notes Futures.
-Although not required, a Chicago-based server is highly recommended to take full advantage of the Risk Algorithm and automated entry/exit features.
+The only relevant information required from reading the Time & Sales and Order Book/DOM is the current pressure and market reaction to that pressure.
+TTT_Auto_OF automatically analyzes order flow and integrates this information on the chart for discretionary trading and automated risk management.
+This information is used to automatically exit trades based on order flow thereby reducing stop loss tolerance to as low as 1 tick in thick markets such as the ZB 30 Year U.S. Treasury Bond Futures.
+Although not required, a Chicago-based server is highly recommended to take full advantage of the Automated Risk Management Algorithm.